CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/EPFL-runai-setup/README.md

 **Preliminaries: saving the project IDE configuration**

-The remote IDE stores its configuration (e.g., the interpreters you set up, memory requirements, etc.) in `~/.config/JetBrains/...`
+The remote IDE stores its configuration (e.g., the interpreters you set up, memory requirements, etc.) in `~/.config/JetBrains/RemoteDev-PY/...` and its cache in `~/.cache/JetBrains/RemoteDev-PY/...`.
-Every project location will have its own configuration there.
+Every project location will have its own configuration and cache there.

 To have it preserved between different dev containers, you should create a placeholder directory in your PVC and the template will handle sym-linking it when the container starts.